ycpcs/cs320-spring2024/index.md

 	- **10:00a section (101) - 10:15a to 12:15p on Monday, 5-6-24**
 	- **1:00p section (102) - 12:45p to 2:45p on Wednesday, 5-8-24**

 * **Apr 23** - [Assignment 8](assign/assign08.html) describes the final deliverables for the team project.
 There are several - please read the assignment carefully.
-The team project final report is **due by Noon, Sunday, 5-5-24 in PDF form in Marmoset**.
+The team project final report is **due by Noon, Thursday, 5-9-24 in PDF form in Marmoset**.
 Please have only one team member submit the report.

 * **Apr 23** - [Assignment 10](assign/assign10.html) is an individual reflection on the team project.
 [Assignment 11](assign/assign11.html) is the final self/peer evaluation for the team project.
 They are both INDIVIDUAL assignments, combined into one form, and are **due by noon, Sunday, 4-28-24 in PDF form in Marmoset**.